Colorado-Mesa-University-Cybersecurity/DeepLearning-MaliciousURLs/README.md

 This research project compares the accuracies of varioius machine and deep learning frameworks in detecting and classifying malicious URLs using lexcial features.

+Experiments results show that ensemble-based classifier such as Random Forest not only outperforms 8 other traditional machine learning classifiers but also some cutting-edge deep neural network frameworks such as
+TensorFlow and PyTorch in detecting and classifying malicious URLs using lexical features.

 ## Dataset

 -   downloaded from: https://www.unb.ca/cic/datasets/url-2016.html